What is a pre-pack administration?

 Who can use a pre-pack administration?

 A pre-pack administration is mainly used by businesses that are suffering financially.
 It may also be considered by businesses who have received a severe threat of a winding-up petition.
 A winding-up petition is an order sent by creditors to initiate a compulsory liquidation.
-We always recommend assessing your options early and trying to avoid compulsory liquidation.
-Entering this form of liquidation leaves you at risk of more director scrutiny.

 When applying for a pre-pack administration, there are some criteria that must be met.
+Licensed insolvency practitioners will be asking the following questions to establish the best course of action.

 Is the business viable?